-Our volunteer projects are headquartered at our Siem Reap base, in northwestern Cambodia.
-Activities include early childhood education in the local community, skills and language training with girls and women, and awareness building on global health practices.
+Our volunteer projects are based at our community hub in Siem Reap, northwestern Cambodia.
+Programs include early childhood education in the local community, skills and language training with girls and women, and teaching English to Buddhist monks.

 Experience the dichotomy of Siem Reap – both a bustling city and a hub of cultural and historical importance.
 Travel slightly further afield and you’ll find yourself walking through the countryside, surrounded by lush natural landscapes.

 Immerse yourself in the local culture by visiting some of the Buddhist monasteries and Hindu temples in the region, such as Tal Barahi Temple or Shanti Stupa.
 Visit Kathmandu and see why it’s a world-class tourist destination.
-Explore the beautiful Phewa Lake and take in the blissful mountain scenery, or head up the mountains on one of our group treks.
+Explore the beautiful Phewa Lake and take in the blissful mountain scenery.

-Thailand combines rich history and culture with lush jungles and beautiful beaches.
-We operate in two locations in Thailand – Chiang Mai and Phang Na.
-In Phang Na, in southern Thailand, you can volunteer on education initiatives with local community members.
-In Chiang Mai, your work will support community development projects.
+Thailand combines rich history and culture with towering limestone cliffs and beautiful beaches.
+In Phang Na, in southern Thailand, you can volunteer on education, public health or community development initiatives with local community members.

 There’s plenty to see around Thailand in your free time, which we encourage you to do!
 Visit one of the iconic temples like Wat Phrathat Doi Suthep.
 Or learn about the widely practised belief system, Theravada Buddhism.
 Join a cooking experience with community members and learn to prepare traditional dishes.

 We put significant emphasis on safety and ethics in all of our volunteer activities.
-When you volunteer in Asia with GVI, you can be assured that your health, wellbeing and peace of mind are our priorities.
+When you volunteer in Asia with GVI, you can be assured that your health, well-being and peace of mind are our priorities.
 We promise you support before, during and after your GVI experience.
-At each of our bases we also have comprehensive health and safety policies.
+At each of our community hubs we also have comprehensive health and safety policies.